SophiaIzwan/numberGuessingGame/README.md

 # numberGuessingGame
+## About
-Web browser: guess the number between 1 and 100!
+A browser game where you are given 10 tries to guess the number between 1 and 100.